oatpp/website/docs/docs/start/README.md

 - [Consul Integration](https://github.com/oatpp/example-consul) - Example project on how to use [oatpp::consul::Client](/api/latest/oatpp-consul/rest/Client/).
 Consul integration.
-- [Microservices](https://github.com/oatpp/example-microservices) - Example project on how to build microservices with Oat++, and example on how to consolidate those microservices using [monolithization](https://oatpp.io/docs/monolithization/) technique.
+- [Microservices](https://github.com/oatpp/example-microservices) - Example project on how to build microservices with Oat++, and example on how to consolidate those microservices using [monolithization](/docs/monolithization/) technique.

-### Databases
+### Asynchronous API

-- [PostgreSQL](https://github.com/oatpp/example-postgresql) - Example of a production-grade entity service storing information in PostgreSQL.
-With Swagger-UI and configuration profiles.
-- [MongoDB](https://github.com/oatpp/example-mongodb) - Example project how to work with MongoDB using **oatpp-mongo** mondule.
-Project is a web-service with basic CRUD and Swagger-UI.
+- [Async Service](https://github.com/oatpp/example-async-api) - Example project on how to use asynchronous API to handle a large number of simultaneous connections.